GaahDias/image-filtering/README.md

 # CS50: Image Filtering

-## Project done in CS50 - Introduction to Computer Science course.
+## Project done in Harvard CS50 - Introduction to Computer Science course.

 It's a simple C application for modiying the RGB bits in a BMP image and applying some effects like Sepia, Grayscale and Blur.